SneakyOxygen/GUi-JDBC-Workshop/README.md

 # GUi-JDBC-Workshop
-A GUI assignment for OOP
+A GUI assignment for OOP.
+This is not a program made from scratch, I just modified some GUI and added some lines.

 Instruction:
 1. Open the example-java-gui-crud-master folder